ashishgabani/EKNotifView/README.md

 Since **EKNotifView** is available a [Pod](http://cocoapods.org/?q=eknotifview) you can add it to your project simply by adding the following line to the bottom of your `Podfile`

 <small>There was an issue with updating CocoaPods to version 0.0.2.
-That's why its not available as a pod yet</small>
+That's why its not available as a pod yet.
+I'll fix that later.</small>

  ```ruby
  pod 'EKNotifView', '~> 0.0.1'